mortela4/awesome-python/README.md

 * [Free AI Chat](https://openrouter.ai/chat) - free access to AI-chat using most any LLM.
 * [Eye2AI](https://www.eye2.ai/) - chat with multiple AI-services in parallell, and compare results for convergence.
 * [Codex](https://github.com/openai/codex.git) - CLI tool for AI-assisted coding (using OpenAI/ChatGPT service).

+### Django-specific CodeGen

+* [App-Generator](https://app-generator.dev/tools/django-generator/) - One of the best!
+Very fine-grained config(select DB-type, frontend-type etc.etc.).
+Also Flask-generator!
+* [DjangoBuilder](https://djangobuilder.io) - Bothe a low-code/no-code tool.
+I.e. can import your data-model, then 'connect the dots'.
+* [WorKik](https://workik.com/django-code-generator) - This is more of a 'Django code-assistant', but has some ready-made templates.
+* [JIT.dev](https://jit.dev/django-code-generator) - Basically a frontend to LLM-prompts, but has example gallery from which you can re-use prompts.

 ## Documentation Tools